PlanktoScope/forklift/docs/specs/00-package.md

 Because some Docker hosts may already have ambiently-available resources not provided by applications running in Docker (for example, an SSH server on port 22 installed using `apt-get`), a Forklift package may also include a list of resources already ambiently provided by the host; if such a resource is declared, it should be provided by the Docker host regardless of whether the package is deployed.
 Adding or removing a deployment of such a package will not affect the actual existence of such resources; it will only change a package manager's assumptions about what resources are ambiently provided by the host.

 ### Package features
 Forklift package *features* provide a mechanism to express optional resource constraints (both required resources and provided resources) and functionalities of a package.
+Each feature is identified by a name unique within the package.
 The design of Forklift package features is inspired by the design of the [features system](https://doc.rust-lang.org/cargo/reference/features.html) in the Rust Cargo package management system.

 A package defines a set of named features in its `forklift-package.yml` metadata file, and each feature can be either enabled or disabled by a package manager.
-Each package feature specifies any resources it requires from the Docker host, as well as any resources it provides on the Docker host.
+Each package feature specifies any resources it requires from the Docker host, as well as any resources it provides on the Docker host, and the names of any additional Docker Compose files which should be merged together into the Docker Compose application defined by the package when the feature is enabled.

 ### Versioning with constraints and features